 My love of the tropical surroundings in Florida and nature is what guides my inspirations for my work.
 Whether it is the wildlife, botanical or beach treasures I make the sunlight an important part of the work.
 I want my viewers to get caught in the beauty of nature and enter my world as I see it.

-I’m continually amazed with the medium of transparent watercolor because there is a transparent glow that I strive to achieve.
+I’m continually amazed at the medium of transparent watercolor because there is a transparent glow that I strive to achieve.
 The essence and technique of my style is the careful build-up of wet-in-wet layers of pigment.
 The pigments are sometimes dropped in clear water washes, which allow the colors to mingle and mix on the paper.
 My background as a graphic designer influences the strong compositions to my paintings.

 Her work is collected internationally, in both private and corporate collections.
-She is a signature member of the Florida Watercolor Society and juried member of the International Guild of Realism. http://www.barbaragroenteman.com
+She is a signature member of the Florida Watercolor Society and a juried member of the International Guild of Realism. http://www.barbaragroenteman.com

 9th Place – Barbara Mierau-Klein – “Egret in the Aspen Forest”